 I rolled back and stuck my head up.
 There was a small fire going on top of the tank.
 I realized it had to be the burning uniform of the gunner.
 The big machine gun was silent, but the fire was moving.
 Slowly, the burning mass tumbled down into the river.
 I didn’t hear any hiss of the fire being extinguished because of the sound of the rushing river and the sporadic high velocity fire coming from both the enemy and my own company.
 I could still hear, but the sounds that had been agonizing earlier were now not uncomfortable at all.
 But it didn’t’ matter much if I could hear or not.
 Our patrol was dying out in the middle of the giant cacophony of a mess that the middle ground on our side of the river had become.

 The big diesel in the tank started up with a huge stuttering roar.
-A physical shiver of fear went up and down my back like a confused bolt of lightening.
+A physical shiver of fear went up and down my back like a confused bolt of lightning.
 I though we were going to be dead before, but now I knew we were about to go through the process of dying for certain in only a few moments.
 The remaining LAWs were not going to stop the tank, and even if the three tubes had the effect of disabling it we were dead anyway as soon as another gunner for the fifty came up through the hatch to take over for the one Casey had killed.

 The radio!
 I had forgotten to drag Fusner’s radio with me.
 The only thing that could save us would be risking everything we had left on another 175 strike.
 If the impossible to predict round hit us we were no worse off than we would be in only a few minutes, when the tank reached our side of the river.

-The tank’s diesel continued to roar at top RPM, the sound overpowering even the sound of high velocity rifles firing in front and behind us.
+The tank’s diesel continued to roar at top RPM, the sound overpowering even the sound of high velocity rifles firing in front of and behind us.
 The creak and clank of the tank’s treads became increasingly louder.
 I knew the tank had to be in low gear and climbing the bank.
 We had no time left.

 I got up to my knees and thrashed around to get my bearings before realizing Fusner and Casey weren’t where they’d been.
 Just as the panicked thought of not being able to reach Firebase Ripcord raced through my mind, Fusner appeared out of the night.
 He dropped to his knees, with the radio handset extended right into my chest.
 I fumbled with the instrument before seeing the flash of light back near the bushes where we’d first sought cover and concealment from the enemy across the river.